The Bankrate promise

-Staging costs just over $1,600 on average, according to HomeAdvisor, but the cost varies based on your needs and home.
-Staging services range widely, from decluttering and depersonalization (for example, removing family photos or specific decor) to bringing in rented furnishings, repainting and more.
+Staging costs about $1,800 on average, according to HomeAdvisor, but the cost varies based on your needs and home.
+Staging services range widely, from decluttering and depersonalization (for example, removing family photos or specific decor) to bringing in rented furnishings and repainting.
 Simply put, the more work involved to stage it, the more expensive the production will be.
-A real estate agent can help you determine which staging services would make an impact on your home’s value.
+A real estate agent can help you determine which staging services would make the most impact on your home’s value.

 How to pay for home improvements to increase value

-Personal loans allow you to borrow a fixed amount of money with a fixed interest rate.
-These loans are unsecured, meaning you don’t have to put your home or other property up as collateral to get approved.
-Many personal loan lenders let you borrow as much as $35,000 for home improvements — sometimes more — which you can then repay over time.
-The rates for a personal loan can vary widely, so be sure to compare options to get the lowest-cost loan for your project.
+Personal loans allow you to borrow a fixed amount at a fixed interest rate.
+These loans are unsecured, meaning you don’t have to put your home or other property up as collateral.
+Many personal loan lenders allow you to borrow as much as $35,000 for home improvements — sometimes more, depending on your credit and other factors.

 Home equity loan or HELOC

-Home equity loans are similar to personal loans in that you receive a lump sum of cash with a fixed interest rate and fixed monthly payment.
-Home equity lines of credit, also known as HELOCs, work like credit cards, and come with variable rates and a line of credit you can borrow against.
+Home equity loans are similar to personal loans in that you receive a lump sum of cash at a fixed interest rate and fixed monthly payment.
+Home equity lines of credit, or HELOCs, work like credit cards and come with variable rates.

 These borrowing options require you to put your home up as collateral to qualify.
-The good news is, you could score a lower interest rate with one of these types of loans compared to a personal loan or home improvement loan.
-In addition, no matter which option you go with, the interest might be deductible if you use the money to make eligible home improvements.
+No matter which option you go with, the interest might be deductible if you use the money to make eligible home improvements.

 0% APR credit card